isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm1-migrate-map.md

 With this option, *above this line* customization can be configured in the available interface fields or pasted into the [!UICONTROL Customize Page Code] editor.

-**Option 2**
+### Option 2

-Manually host the s_code / [!DNL AppMeasurement] file in dynamic tag management.
+Manually host the s_code / [!DNL AppMeasurement] file in Dynamic Tag Management.
 This method is recommended when the current code is highly customized or if a legacy code version is used.

 1. In [!DNL Adobe Tag Management] 1.0, click **[!UICONTROL Edit]** next to the latest container file.